instill-ai/console/.github/CONTRIBUTING.md

 - Go to the root of the project and run `pnpm install` and then run `pnpm build`
 - Go to the `packages/toolkit` and run `pnpm dev`, keep this terminal running
 - Open another terminal then go to the `packages/toolkit` and run `pnpm dev-ts`, keep this terminal running
-- Go to the `apps/console`, and run pnpm dev, keep this terminal running
+- Go to the `apps/console`, and run `pnpm dev`, keep this terminal running
 - You are all set, go to `http://localhost:3000` to see the console
 - The default login password is: `password`